Merkel asks Russia to pressure Taliban on evacuations | DW | 20.08.2021

 What about Navalny?

-Merkel's visit comes one year since the Putin's fiercest critic, Alexei Navalny, was poisoned with a Soviet-era nerve agent.
-Navalny was later taken to Berlin for treatment until he returned to Russia and has been imprisoned since.
+Merkel's visit comes one year since Putin's fiercest critic, Alexei Navalny, was poisoned with a Soviet-era nerve agent.
+Navalny was taken to Berlin for treatment.
+He later returned to Russia and has been imprisoned since.

 "I demanded from the Russian leader that he free Navalny," Merkel said.
 "And I made clear that we will keep doing that," she said, calling the situation around Navalny "distressing."